eqbal/CarND-Behavioral-Cloning-P3/README.md

 - 1st layer: normalize input image to -0.5 to 0.5 range.

-- First phrase: 3 convolution layers are applied with 5x5 filter size but the depth increases at each layer such as 24, 36, 48.
-Then, 2 convolution layers are applied with 3x3 filter size and 64 depth.
-To avoid overfitting at convolution layers, Relu activation is applied after every convolution layers.

-- Second phrase: data from previous layer are flatten.
-Then dense to 80, 40, 16, 10 and 1.
-At each dense layer, 50% Dropout is also applied for the first 3 dense layer to avoid overfitting.
-With recommend from other students, L2 weight regularization is also applied in every convolution and dense layer to produce a smoother driving performance.
-After many trial and error, 0.001 produce best peformance for this model.

 - For optimizer, Adam optimizer is used.
 I started with 0.001 training rate but 0.0001 seems to produce a smoother ride.
 Therefore, I kept 0.0001 learning rate.

 ```
 ____________________________________________________________________________________________________
 Layer (type)                     Output Shape          Param #     Connected to